lbl-neutrino/fireworks4dune/README.md

 shared node, it is extremely cheap to run.

 The MongoDB service is run via a container that is setup using `init_mongo_container.sh`.
-See the script for the DB settings, e.g. MongoDB user/pass, service port, etc. Some of these settings are different from the MongoDB defaults as to not conflict with other instances.
+See the script for the DB settings, e.g. MongoDB user/pass, service port, etc. The database password needs to be set to something!
+Some of these settings are different from the MongoDB defaults as to not conflict with other instances.

 Since the MongoDB is hosted on a compute node, its IP changes each time it starts on a new node.
 The fireworks config `my_launchpad.yaml` needs to be edited with the active IP address.

-The IP and port along with the MongoDB username and password need to be set within `my_launchpad.yaml` so Fireworks knows the correct connection and authentication information.
+**The IP and port along with the MongoDB username and password need to be set within `my_launchpad.yaml` so Fireworks knows the correct connection and authentication information.**

 Follow these steps to start the service and connect to the MongoDB
 1. Load the fireworks environment via `source admin/load_fireworks.sh`
+2. Edit `init_mongo_container.sh` to set the DB password (and other settings if desired)
-2. Submit the MongoDB job using `sbatch scripts/sbatch_mongo.sh`; by default it runs for 24 hours
+3. Submit the MongoDB job using `sbatch scripts/sbatch_mongo.sh`; by default it runs for 24 hours
-3. Run `get_job_ip_addr.sh <job_id>` to retrieve the IP address of the job node after job is started
+4. Run `get_job_ip_addr.sh <job_id>` to retrieve the IP address of the job node after job is started
-4. Edit `my_launchpad.yaml` with the IP address of the MongoDB compute node (and password)
+5. Edit `my_launchpad.yaml` with the IP address of the MongoDB compute node and DB password
-5. Fireworks should function like normal (note that the connection may be slow initially)
+6. Fireworks should function like normal (note that the connection may be slow initially)

 By default the scripts will store the DB in `$fw4dune_dir/mongo_db`.
 Set the `$MONGODB_LOCAL_DIR` environment variable to define a different DB location.